ironsmile/tank4eta/README.md

 * [Ubuntu font](https://design.ubuntu.com/font/)
 * Scott Barlow's excellent [menu library](https://code.google.com/archive/p/python-pygame-menu-class/)

-All the professional sounds in this game are the result of long and meticulous work by me and my closes people.
+All the professional sounds in this game are the result of long and meticulous work by me and my closest people.
 So I am thankful for all the help I've received in this department!